pylearn-devops/sqs-listener/README.md

 LOG_USE_COLOR=0 python app.py
 ```

+> [!NOTE]
-> *Note:* The logger automatically detects non-TTY environments and switches to plain text for clean CloudWatch logs.
+> The logger automatically detects non-TTY environments and switches to plain text for clean CloudWatch logs.

 ---